 - 1. B (2.5) average by the end of the fourth grading period in the class. - 2.
-10 hours of school or community service verified through the Guidance Office (5 hours must be at the high school). - 3.
+10 hours of school or community service during their Senior year verified through the guidance office (5 hours must be at the high school). - 3.
 No disciplinary action that results in out of school suspension